 I encourage couples to begin actively observing rituals and traditions before the child is born if they hope to raise the child according to one religious tradition.
 For example, if a couple says, “when the baby comes, we’ll start lighting Shabbat candles,” I say, “Don’t wait.
 Start now.”
 This way, the couple can establish a routine and it will be easier to continue despite the stress and busyness of having a newborn at home.

 Some couples report that while decisions seemed easy when they made them, often many years ago, having a child brought about a sense of wanting to do what they were familiar with and they found it very hard to hold up their end of the deal.
 This change in attitude can create new pressure for couples at a time when marital stress is already high.
-Sometimes a partner who felt that religion didn’t really matter and he would be okay raising his child with no religion, suddenly very much wants his son to have a brit, a ritual circumcision, as he himself did.
+Sometimes a partner who felt that religion didn’t really matter and he would be OK raising his child with no religion, suddenly very much wants his son to have a bris, a ritual circumcision, as he himself did.

 Occasionally, grandparents apply pressure when a baby is born.
 If this happens, couples must consider the feelings of their own parents but make decisions that will work for the new family they have created.
 One couple that had decided to expose their child to both religions without choosing one faith elected not to tell the husband’s Catholic family that they would be having a Jewish naming ceremony in addition to the christening, at which the baby was named at baptism.